 Increase Click Through Rate on the Links in Your Tweets

 Getting more people to click on the links in your tweets, will increase traffic and drive sales.
-Here are a few ways you can do this…
+Here are a few Twitter stats to help you achieve this…

 5. Tweet between 1 and 3 PM

 Timing doesn’t just apply to getting more retweets, it also applies to getting more clicks on the links in your tweets.